Python-SIP/sip/doc/command_line_tools.rst

     The generation of docstrings that describe the signature of all functions, methods and constructors is disabled.

+.. option:: --no-version-info

+    No reference the SIP version number is included in any generated code.

 .. option:: --pep484-pyi

     The generation of Python type hints stub files is enabled.
 These files